Man in the Wilderness: Production

 Man in the Wilderness is based loosely on the 1818–20 Missouri Expedition and Captain Filmore Henry is likely a fictionalized Major Andrew Henry of the Rocky Mountain Fur Company.
 It was based on an original script by Jack DeWitt, and bought by producer Sandy Howard.
 In December 1970, Howard announced that the film would star Richard Harris, who had made A Man Called Horse for Howard.
 Elliot Silverstein directed Horse but clashed with Harris so Richard Sarafian was brought in to direct this film.
 Howard said he was "convinced" that Sarafian "is going to be one of the most important directors in America very soon."

-Filming took three months from April to June 1971.
+Filming began on January 25, 1971.
+It ended June 1971.
 The film was shot near Covaleda, Province of Soria, Spain, with the terrain looking more like the Adirondack wilderness and less like the Absaroka Range country of the Yellowstone River.
 Not technically a "Spaghetti Western", Man was filmed in the rugged highlands where David Lean had shot some of the scenes for Doctor Zhivago in 1964.
 John Huston joined the production a few days after quitting as director of the film The Last Run due to on-set fights with George C. Scott.

 The bear who attacks Harris' character Zachary Bass was called Peg.
 The attack sequence was filmed using a dummy.
 "This movie is Genesis to me," said Harris.
 "It's my apocalypse.
 It's a very special and very personal statement about a man struggling for personal identity, looking for God and discovering Him in the wilderness, in leaves and trees.
 It's all the things that the young people, and we, are missing today."
 Harris only had nine lines of dialogue.